 - You should think of the funds you choose as a medium to long term investment of at least five years.

 - The value of your investments can go up and down.
-You may get back less than what is paid in.
+You may get back less than what has been paid in.

 - You should consider your capacity for loss, attitude towards risk, the charges, and your aims and circumstances when you choose which funds to invest in.